ld457/NASDAQ-Index-Prediction/ProjectProposal.md

 The dataset we will analyze is cralwed from Quandl website. (https://www.quandl.com/) Because there are many factors related to the NASDAQ 100, we need to add many features in order to predict the index, and analysis the correlation of the factors.
 At first step, we want to use factors below as our feature:
-Rate of RMB to USD
+Rate of RMB to USD,
-Rate of EUR to USD
+Rate of EUR to USD,
-Rate of JPY to USD
+Rate of JPY to USD,
-Real Yield Curve
+Real Yield Curve,
-Price of Crude Oil
+Price of Crude Oil,
-Unemployement Rate
+Unemployement Rate,
-Gold Price
+Gold Price,
-Consumer Price Index
+Consumer Price Index,
-S&P 500
+S&P 500,
-FTSE 100 Index
+FTSE 100 Index,
-Nikkei 225 Index
+Nikkei 225 Index,
-SSEC Index
+SSEC Index,
-VIX
+VIX, and
 USD Index

 Because we need to crawl data from the website, the dataset requires cleaning and handling missing data.
 Also, we need to analysis how to